Skip to main content

 Authors: Thomas Kroiss, Felix Kamhuber, Sandra Stein and Fazel Ansari

-Session: Digital twins, traceability and data-space execution
+Session: Digital twins, traceability and data-space execution (Room 506)

 • Autonomous Edge-Integrated Digital Twins for Real-Time Physical Internet Optimization: A Multi-Agent Reinforcement Learning and Blockchain Framework.